JET609/DSA-Practice/README.md

 ---

-### 📌 Roadmap
-- Solve 300+ essential problems across all topics
-- Master core algorithms and patterns
-- Track daily progress and write detailed explanations
-- Automate problem addition in the future

----

-Thanks for checking this out — always open to suggestions and improvements :)
+Thanks for checking this out — This is a random shit one lol.